-As a start up, you are likely to expect that much of the inflow of resources will come from "sales" as well as investments, and in fact must be driven by sales in the end, but as you attract needed investment, you will go through the same process as you seek the funds you need to sustain operations.
+If you're company is a start up, you are likely to expect that much of the inflow of resources will come from "sales" as well as investments, and in fact must be driven by sales in the end, but as you attract needed investment, you will go through the same process as you seek the funds you need to sustain operations.

 This is where the skill and experience really can be useful to an entrepreneurial company designed to make a profit - possibly a very large profit.

 Defining, refining and communicating your mission and bigger message can be your ally in raising money.
 It's true, that having a product that has succeeded already - to point to and say, "this is what we are about" gives you a great advantage in the marketplace, especially with new investors, but if you don't have that, you can't say it.
 Instead, you need to be able to cast a vision.

 Tell your prospective investors, "this is how we will change the world if we are successful" - and you need to believe it!
 It does not have to be in a way that will transform the world - it may be as simple as a new twist on apple pie, but every positive change has value, and it has value to many people.

 So, keep it simple, yet, be direct, sincere and focused - and in time, success will follow.

 Andrew Thompson is an attorney working with emerging businesses to build successful strategies for achieving their long term objectives.
 Contact Andrew today toll free (317) 604-1276 or at (317) 564-4976, or via email at firstname.lastname@example.org to find out more about how the Thompson Law Office and FLA21 can help your business succeed.